Okeechobee

 The Sharon Rose Wiechens Preserve is a bird-watcher and camera fanatic paradise.
 It's the largest of 11 nature preserves in The Villages - over 600 acres.
 It’s just short of 2 miles away from Okeechobee.
 To get there, turn right coming out of the Moyer Rec Center parking lot and follow Moyer Loop until you see the signs on the left.
 So, pack your binoculars in your golf bag. (assuming you're not such a bad hitter that you routinely bring binoculars in your golf bag!)
 Here’s a nice little blurb about it.

 And while not geographically nearby, the Okahumpka Rec Center is certainly nearby phonetically.
 It's one of the newest recreation sites sitting on a spectacular piece of shoreline.
 Bring a book because the chairs on the deck overlooking the lake are the perfect place to relax with a good read!
+And the new Harry and the Natives restaurant is a winner!
 Plus, it's just fun to say these places fast in a sentence: Okeechobee-Okahumpka-Okeechobee-Okahumpka-Okeechobee-Okahumpka-Okey Dokey?

 While you're working on that rhythmic phrasing, look across Meggison Road for the new Richmond Pitch and Putt course.
 Playing a shorter course with your shorter irons is a good way to work on your swing rhythm.